simonmichael/hledger/doc/ISSUES.md

 **Severity (How serious is this bug ?)**

-- 5: Data loss or privacy/security loss.
-A user would drop the product.
+- 5: Data loss or privacy/security loss bug.
-- 4: Crash or bothersome regression or major usability or documentation issue.
-A user may look for an alternative product.
+- 4: Regression, crash or major usability/doc bug.
-- 3: Installability, packaging or new user experience issue.
-A potential user would fail to get started.
+- 3: Installability, packaging or new user experience bug.
+A potential user could fail to get started.
-- 2: Minor usability or documentation issue.
-Noticeable but easy to avoid / not a big deal.
+- 2: Minor/moderate usability/doc bug.
+Easy to avoid or not a big deal.
-- 1: Cleanup/design/developer issue.
+- 1: Cleanup/design/developer bug.
 Significant only to developers and design-minded users.

 **Likelihood (Who is likely to be affected by this bug ?)**

-- 5: All users.
+- 5: Affects all users.
-- 4: Most users.
+- 4: Affects most users.
-- 3: A minority of users.
+- 3: Affects a minority of users.
-- 2: Only packagers or developers.
+- 2: Affects only packagers or developers.
-- 1: Almost no one.
+- 1: Affects almost no one.

 **User Pain = S * L / 25**